jhajek/Linux-text-book-part-1/Chapter-05/chapter-05.md

 In this way a single or a small consortium of Unix vendors could not "run away" with the market.
 POSIX insures a level of interoperability between software across Unix distros that have declared POSIX compliance.
 The first official POSIX standard was released in 1988, a few years ahead of the creation of Linux (1991).
 The current version is [POSIX.1-2008](http://pubs.opengroup.org/onlinepubs/9699919799/ "POSIX 7").
 It is also referred to by it's Open Group Base Specification Issue number, which is 7 or POSIX 7.
 For more details on the specifics of POSIX and what is does see APPENDIX A at the back of the book.

 It is great to have a standard but what exactly does POSIX do?
 Even in that question the answer varies widely, since Unix was already in use at the time for over 15+ years before a standard was in place.
 This required them to back define some issues and cave on other issues.
 POSIX defines at a minimum what a certified Unix based system must support feature and API wise, no more, no less.
 It does not restrict extra non-POSIX features from being included.
 In reality there is no POSIX Unix version like there is GPL compliant GNU/Linux distros: gNewSense or Trisquel.
 Most Linux distros are very POSIX compliant by nature, but very few systems are certified POSIX compatible.
+POSIX doesn't define a default filesystem other than requiring / /tmp and /dev be present.

 ### The Linux Standard Base